 - Run onboarding feedback surveys to find out what worked and what didn’t for new recruits.

-You can analyze these different sources for information as part of an employer brand audit to see how well your employer brand is received and what change opportunities there are to support your company’s reputation:
+You can analyze the following sources for information as part of an employer brand audit.
+See how well your employer branding efforts are received, and what change opportunities there are to support your company’s reputation:

 Three surveys you can repurpose are:

-- Employment review sites such as Glassdoor and Indeed.
 53% of workers or job seekers look for information on a company they are considering working for on job search websites.
+And:

-Use online reputation management tools to track those mentions of your organization over social media using social media searches, to gain a deeper insight into how people view your company.
+Use conversational analytics software to track those mentions of your organization over social media using social media searches, to gain a deeper insight into how people view your company.

 It takes more than one channel to change the market’s perception of your company or employer brand.
 Use a wide variety of messaging: blogs, sponsored content, videos, photos, interviews, talks, slideshares, and slideshows.